Posted by Marlie Standen on March 12, 2020

 Dr. Dan Siegel summarizes the ESSENCE of Adolescence with four key aspects of the developmental period:

 The ESSENCE of Adolescence manifests as heightened emotions that put rational thinking to the test.
 There is a burning curiosity and a deep exploration of their self-identity, their relationships, and their world.
-As they seek independence from their parents/caregivers, they learn to navigate their relational world in new ways that can foster healthy social connection to others.
-Teens are beginning to truly explore and form who they are, how they make sense of the world, and how they choose to participate in their lives.
+As teens seek independence from their parents and caregivers, they learn to navigate their relational world in new ways that can foster healthy social connection to others.

 The changes in the teen brain are largely responsible for what we now know as the ESSENCE of Adolescence.
 Additionally, research on the adolescent brain helps us to understand just how impactful and beneficial counselling during this time can be.
 Dr. Dan Siegel, author of Brainstorm: The Power and Purpose of the Teenage Brain, identifies two major changes happening in the teen brain.